mlindgren/blog/content/2017-11-05-fitbit-ionic-review.markdown

 Microsoft Band 2[^microsoft], which I previously owned.
 At only two days to a charge, I had to be mindful of when to put the Band on the charger if I wanted to be able to consistently track my sleep, and if I happened to forget, I'd just have to forego sleep tracking that night.
-Incidentally, this is the main reason I didn't get an Apple Watch; the short battery life was basically a deal breaker for me.
+Incidentally, this is the main reason I didn't get an Apple Watch; the short life is a deal breaker for me.

 (Apparently the Apple Watch doesn't natively do sleep tracking, anyway.
 One could argue that sleep tracking isn't actually very useful, but personally I enjoy having the data and being able to